Star formation and molecular gas properties of post-starburst galaxies

 \section{Acknowledgments}

 We thank our local NOEMA contact for this project, Jan Martin Winters, for his help in calibrating the observations and producing the uv tables.
+We thank our anonymous referee for a constructive report.
+We thank I. Smail for useful comments and suggestions about this manuscript.
+We appreciate the discussion with V. Wild about topics related to this publication.
 D. Baron is supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities.
 This research made use of {\sc Astropy}\footnote{http://www.astropy.org}, a community-developed core Python package for Astronomy \citep{astropy2013, astropy2018}.

 This work made use of SDSS-III\footnote{www.sdss3.org} data.
 Funding for SDSS-III has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, and the U.S. Department of Energy Office of Science.
 SDSS-III is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS-III Collaboration including the University of Arizona, the Brazilian Participation Group, Brookhaven National Laboratory, Carnegie Mellon University, University of Florida, the French Participation Group, the German Participation Group, Harvard University, the Instituto de Astrofisica de Canarias, the Michigan State/Notre Dame/JINA Participation Group, Johns Hopkins University, Lawrence Berkeley National Laboratory, Max Planck Institute for Astrophysics, Max Planck Institute for Extraterrestrial Physics, New Mexico State University, New York University, Ohio State University, Pennsylvania State University, University of Portsmouth, Princeton University, the Spanish Participation Group, University of Tokyo, University of Utah, Vanderbilt University, University of Virginia, University of Washington, and Yale University.